diningphil/PyDGN/README.md

 This is a Python library to easily experiment with [Deep Graph Networks](https://www.sciencedirect.com/science/article/pii/S0893608020302197) (DGNs).
 It provides automatic management of data splitting, loading and common experimental settings.
 It also handles both model selection and risk assessment procedures, by trying many different configurations in parallel (CPU or GPU).
-This repository is built upon the [Pytorch Geometric Library](https://pytorch-geometric.readthedocs.io/en/latest/) and [Pytorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/root.html), which provide support for data management.

 If you happen to use or modify this code, please remember to cite our tutorial paper: